June 4, 2018

 Contact: Brad Captain, Corporate Relations Group

-DULLES, Va.—The National Rural Utilities Cooperative Finance Corporation (CFC) has analyzed preliminary data for its 2015 Key Ratio Trend Analysis (KRTA), an annual assessment of financial trends among electric distribution cooperatives nationwide.
-CFC expects to release final KRTA numbers in late June.
+DULLES, Va.—The National Rural Utilities Cooperative Finance Corporation (CFC) has analyzed preliminary data for its 2017 Key Ratio Trend Analysis (KRTA), an annual assessment of financial trends among electric distribution cooperatives nationwide.
+CFC expects to release final KRTA numbers later this month.

-Preliminary KRTA results are based on data submitted by 780 electric cooperatives for the year ending Dec.
-31, 2015.
-Notable trends include a 1.89 percent decline in kilowatt-hour (kWh) sales for the typical cooperative for the year.
-That compares with median 2.49 percent kWh growth posted in 2014 and ends a two-year upward trend.
+Preliminary KRTA results are based on data submitted by 804 electric distribution cooperatives for the year ending Dec.
+31, 2017.
+Notable trends include a 1.04 percent decline in kilowatt-hour (kWh) sales for the typical cooperative for the year.
+That compares with a median 0.48 percent kWh growth posted in 2016, but marks the second drop in three years.

-Despite the kWh fall-off, cooperative financial positions remained strong.
-The median system's equity as a percentage of assets increased to 44.28 percent in 2015 from 43.92 percent in 2014; median modified debt service coverage (MDSC) remained nearly flat at 1.80 compared to 1.82 in 2014; and the median times interest earned ratio (TIER) dropped a bit to 2.49 from 2.63 in 2014.
+Even with declining kWh sales, electric cooperatives continued to maintain strong financial metrics.
+The median system’s equity as a percentage of assets increased to 45.21 percent in 2017 from 44.83 percent in 2016; median modified debt service coverage (MDSC) and times interest earned ratio (TIER) were 1.80 and 2.56, respectively.

 CFC has published KRTA—an annual report that tracks the median value of 145 financial and operational ratios for participating electric distribution cooperatives over the previous five years—since 1975.
 Based on unaudited data reported by electric distribution cooperatives, KRTA provides electric cooperative CEOs and directors/trustees with a complete picture of their system’s financial performance.